JamieBort/Portfolio-Website/README.md

         v. linkedin

     g.
-Highlight and link to my recent porjects; ones I want to showcase.
+Highlight and link to my recent projects; ones I want to showcase.
 Maybe do this by showing code snippets.

     h.
-Highlight and link to my extracurricular activites
+Highlight and link to my extracurricular activities

         i. code for durham